-A Professional Development Seminar for U.S. Teachers to Germany, June 29 – July 13, 2013
+A Professional Development Seminar for U.S. High School Teachers to Germany, June 18 - July 2, 2016

 The seminar is administered by the German-American Fulbright Commission in Berlin.

 The Fulbright Commission cooperates closely with the Johannes Gutenberg University Mainz and the Teacher Training Center of Johannes Gutenberg University Mainz.

 This professional development seminar will offer the participants the opportunity to gain insight into various parts of the German education system and its underlying philosophy in order to enrich their own teaching and reinforce their motivation to engage in transatlantic dialogue and exchange.
 Furthermore, the program intends to provide new perspectives in education and cultural understanding, including a comparative look at both the U.S. and the German educational system and society.
 Based on the participants’ experience in Germany, their school communities will hopefully be able to strengthen their own global awareness and become a prominent member of the world-wide Fulbright network.